 Recycled Plastic Film

-The recycled wood in our decks is combined with recycled plastic film from a variety of sources ranging from the overwrap on paper towels to dry cleaner bags, sandwich bags, newspaper sleeves, and grocery and shopping bags.
+The reclaimed wood in our decks is combined with recycled plastic film from a variety of sources ranging from the overwrap on paper towels to dry cleaner bags, sandwich bags, newspaper sleeves, and grocery and shopping bags.
 Here’s an interesting fact: the average 500-square foot composite Trex deck contains 140,000 recycled plastic bags!
 That makes us one of the largest plastic bag recyclers in the U.S.

 A Sustainable Supply Chain